 Add enough water to cover about 1/4 inch over all of the ingredients.
 Stir well.

-Cook for about 50 minutes or until the chicken is cooked through before adding a slurry of potato starch and sour cream.
+Cook for about 50 minutes or until the chicken is cooked through before adding a potato starch-sour cream mixture to thicken the stew.

 Stir well until creamy and without lumps.